 Here’s a quick shopping list:

-- Downloads: This is where you get ready-made packages for Linux, Mac and Windows.
+- Downloads: This is where you get ready-made packages for Mac and Windows.
 Please also make sure to check our installation instructions below.

 - Sources: Github mirror of the sources, updated regularly.